Train Dreams: Style

 Critics have widely discerned the influence of 20th Century American novelists in Train Dreams, most strikingly that of Ernest Hemingway, and in particular Johnson's use of the declarative sentence, a hallmark of Hemingway's style.

 Literary critic Anthony Wallace praises Johnson's sustained and skillful use of this stylistic device: "Johnson is indeed a very good Hemingway disciple, perhaps even a great one…the true, simple declarative sentence is alive and well here..."
 Wallace points out that Johnson's use of "free indirect discourse" serves to convey the simple and unaffected quality of his protagonist: "[M]ost of what we know about Grainier on the inside is achieved indirectly, suggestively" in the manner of Hemingway.

 Critic James Wood praises Johnson's Hemingwayesque writing: "Johnson often uses an unobtrusive, free indirect style to inhabit the limited horizons of his characters", adding this caveat:

 Theme

 Train Dreams examines the personal repercussions that accompany overwhelming loss in an individual.
 Literary critic Alan Warner sums up Grainier's fate as follows:

 Critic Anthony Wallace comments on this key thematic element in the novel:

+Film adaptation

+A film adaptation based on the novella was directed by Clint Bentley and written by Bentley and Greg Kwedar, and starred Joel Edgerton as Grainier, as well as Felicity Jones, Kerry Condon, William H. Macy, and Clifton Collins Jr. The film premiered at the 2025 Sundance Film Festival and was acquired by Netflix to premiere that same year.